+Take the incomparable pair, for instance, of a T-shirt and jeans.
+This is applesauce and cinnamon, peanut butter and jelly, hot chocolate, and a warm fire: the bread and butter that are tees and jeans.
 You'll be catching sun in the spring and summer with a light jacket or living it up with just the tee itself.
 And over there, in the winter, it's a solid start to the day.
-One comfortable layer for you and then each successive zip up or winter coat seals the deal.
-You're already wearing tees year-round, but now you're going to pay closer attention to it.
+One comfortable layer for you, and then each successive zip-up or winter coat seals the deal.
+You're already wearing women’s T-shirts year-round, but now you're going to pay closer attention to it.

 Think of the times you've had together.
 That red flannel tunic helped you out in a pinch last winter when you didn't quite know what to wear to that holiday party.
-It didn't let you down and there it is again in all those 4th of July photos.
+It didn't let you down, and there it is again in all those 4th of July photos.
 There's some celebratory magic in that one.

-Whether it's an easy breeze kind of day or you're watching storms brew from behind a window you can always count on your leggings.
-That crisp white button up is a great match for your leggings too.
+Whether it's an easy breeze kind of day or you're watching storms brew from behind a window, you can always count on your leggings.
+That crisp white button-up is a great match for your leggings too.